hamnis/json-collection/README.md

 Examples of media type in use can be found [here](http://amundsen.com/media-types/collection/examples/)

+NOTE: From version 4.0, this library requires Java 8.

 # Maven coordinates

 Releases are pushed to oss.sonatype.org which again syncs with maven central.